 Thank You Lexington KY For Hosting The KVHOF Events

 H.B.
-Deatherage is Founder & Executive Director of the Kentucky Veterans' Hall of Fame (KVHOF) and the Kentucky Veterans Hall of Fame Foundation, He has been at the helm of the foundation since the day in early 2010 when the idea was just a vision.
+Deatherage is the Chairman of the Board of the Kentucky Veterans' Hall of Fame (KVHOF) and the Kentucky Veterans Hall of Fame Foundation, He has been at the helm of the foundation since the day in early 2010 when the idea was just a vision.

 As a Vietnam Veteran, H.B. knows all about visions and missions.
 Many years after returning home from his service to our country, his mission was to build a veterans memorial in the city of Florence, KY.
 Deatherage, who grew up in Boone County and owns a Florence business, garnered the city's approval in 1995 to erect the monument on 44 city-owned acres on Ewing Boulevard, where a new city building was planned.
 Although the monument was to be located in Florence, this veteran pointed out that the memorial is for everyone who wants to pause and "pay homeage to the soldiers, sailors, marines and airmen who were killed in the line of duty".
 The finishing touches to the monument were completed during the Memorial Day ceremony in May 2011 when the POW/MIA monument was dedicated to the Boone County Veterans Memorial site......H.B. now claims that the final portion of his "veteran's vision" will be the completion of the Kentucky Veterans' Hall of Fame.

 KVHOF Board of Directors

 Sue Flick is on The Board of Directors and is currently volunteering at St. Elizabeth's hospital thrift shop.
 Since moving to Boone Co., KY in 1971, Sue has kept busy in may avenues of business and helping others.